 Being literal like most 2 year olds are, she picked up the rock she had down for an eye and literally placed her nose rock under it.
 Win for positional words!

 After I let her free play for a while, I cleaned up the face invitation and set out a painting invitation.
 I knew she would notice it right away, so I was prepared to start the activity quickly.

 We talked about how angry feelings and super happy feelings make us feel like we are running really fast, and sad feelings make us move slow.
 So we practiced this with fingerpaint.

 I laid out paint and paper then turned on some classical music.
 As we listened, we painted to the sound.
 For fast music, we painted fast.
 When the music got slow, we painted slow.

 Eventually the activity turned into drawing shapes and lines in the paint.

 Overall, Sicily really enjoyed our literacy connection day around My Many Colored Days.
 You can find full planned our literacy connection days like this in The Toddler Experience Curriculum.
-Click the image below to download a sample theme now.

 Print & Play Calendar